solo-io/backstage-plugins-overview/README.md

-# Gloo Portal Backstage Plugin
+# Gloo Platform Portal Backstage Plugin

-As a part of [Gloo Platform](https://www.solo.io/products/gloo-platform/), [Gloo Portal](https://www.solo.io/products/gloo-portal/) provides a Kubernetes-native framework for managing the definitions of APIs, API client identity, and API policies that enables GitOps and CI/CD workflows.
+As a part of [Gloo Platform](https://www.solo.io/products/gloo-platform/), [Gloo Platform Portal](https://www.solo.io/products/gloo-portal/) provides a Kubernetes-native framework for managing the definitions of APIs, API client identity, and API policies that enables GitOps and CI/CD workflows.
 The portal abstracts the complexity and enables developers to publish, document, share, discover, and use APIs.

-The Gloo Portal Backstage plugin provides an interface for teams to manage, secure, and share APIs.
-This functionality is enabled through Gloo Portal's built in REST API, and configurable ext-auth policies.
+The Gloo Platform Portal Backstage plugin provides an interface for teams to manage, secure, and share APIs.
+This functionality is enabled through Gloo Platform Portal's built in REST API, and configurable ext-auth policies.

 [See a demo of Gloo Platform Portal in action here](https://www.youtube.com/watch?v=YL1aqjZDqGQ&t=0)

 ## Backstage Plugin Features

-- View OpenAPI docs for your Gloo Portal APIs using Swagger UI and Redoc UI.
+- View OpenAPI docs for your Gloo Platform Portal APIs using Swagger UI and Redoc UI.
-- View details about your Gloo Portal API usage plans.
+- View details about your Gloo Platform Portal API usage plans.
 - View, create, and delete API keys for any of your usage plans.

 ## Setup

-1. Install the [Gloo Portal Backstage plugin](https://www.npmjs.com/package/@solo.io/dev-portal-backstage-plugin) into your Backstage app:
+1. Install the [Gloo Platform Portal Backstage plugin](https://www.npmjs.com/package/@solo.io/dev-portal-backstage-plugin) into your Backstage app:

 ```bash
 yarn add --cwd packages/app @solo.io/dev-portal-backstage-plugin